Office of Police Integrity

-The Office of Police Integrity (OPI) was the Australian state of Victoria independent police oversight and anti-corruption agency established by the Victorian Government in November 2004.
+The Office of Police Integrity (OPI) was the Australian state of Victoria's independent police oversight and anti-corruption agency established by the Victorian Government in November 2004.
 OPI ceased operation on 9 February 2013 and was replaced by the Independent Broad-based Anti-corruption Commission (IBAC).
 OPI's official role was to detect, investigate and prevent police corruption and serious misconduct and to ensure that police members had regard to the human rights set out in the Victorian Charter of Human Rights and Responsibilities.

 OPI reported directly to the Victorian Parliament and was led by George Brouwer who was also Victorian Ombudsman.
 Graham Ashton, later to become Chief Commissioner of Victoria Police, was assistant director.

 History

 Prior to 2004, criminal investigations in Victoria had exposed alleged links between the underworld and police.
 OPI was established in response to a widespread concern within the Victorian community about the integrity of its police and the effectiveness of arrangements for oversight and review of police conduct.

 Prior to this, the police complaints function belonged with the Ombudsman but it was limited to monitoring and reviewing complaint investigations conducted by police.
 Only in very limited circumstances could the Ombudsman investigate those complaints.
 The legislation creating OPI included the power to conduct own motion investigations.